MRU-F2025-COMP3504/3504-term-project-visible/README.md

 - Ensure that you mock any dependencies as part of the **Arrange** step.

-### Running xUnit Tests
+## Building a Release of Visible

+- To generate a new release of _Visible_, the steps required are the same as building for development.

+1. Update your local repository by running `git fetch` and `git pull` as required.
-- In a terminal, navigate to the `visible` directory.
-- To run all existing tests, run the following command:
+2. In a terminal, navigate to the root of the repository (`path-to-local/3504-term-project-visible`), and then run the following command:

-        dotnet test
+        docker compose --file visible/compose.yaml up --build --watch

+3. In a browser, navigate to https://localhost:5173.
+You should now see the most recent changes.